Deaod/VoteSys/Docs/ui.md

 ![Logo Area](LogoHighlight.png)

 If the server admin has configured a logo, that logo will be shown instead of the chat area.
 The logo can be dismissed by pressing the X button in the top right.
 Dismissing the logo will restore the chat area.
+Once dismissed, the logo can be restored by pressing the rectangle button in the top left of the chat area.

 Additionally, server admins can configure up to 3 buttons that will be shown along the bottom edge of the logo area.

+Hovering over the buttons will show the URL that they lead to underneath your cursor.
+This allows you to check where they lead before clicking on them.

 ### Player List